Home

 Breakfast in the guesthouse

-Sunday 18 August / Monday 19 August
+Sunday August 18 / Monday August 19

-After an hour of flight time, we arrive at DEL and, amid the usual chaos, find a semi-official taxi with a guaranteed fare that takes us to our pre-booked hotel.
-Our international flight departs at midnight, so we technically don't need an overnight stay in Delhi.
-However, a hotel room was cheaper than luggage storage for 12 hours.
-The hotel is, of course, of medium standard, but we can spend the afternoon there comfortably.
-Any ambitions for sightseeing have vanished after a brief excursion to the nearest grocery kiosk: The weather is still the same as it was three weeks ago, and we don't voluntarily leave the somewhat air-conditioned room anymore.
+After an hour's flight, we arrive in Delhi and, in the usual chaos there, manage to find a reasonably official taxi with a fixed fare, which takes us to our pre-booked hotel.
+The international flight departs at midnight, so we are not actually staying overnight in Delhi.
+However, a hotel room was cheaper than storing our luggage for 12 hours.
+The hotel is, of course, only mid-range, but we are able to spend the afternoon there quite comfortably.

 Flight over the Himalaya to Delhi